naveen947-hash/Retail-Business-Performance-Analysis/README.md

-# Power BI Capstone — Retail Business Performance Analytics
+# Power BI Capstone — E-Commerce Sales & Customer Analytics

 ## Overview
 This Power BI project (`powerbi_capstone.pbix`) is a multi-page dashboard analyzing an e-commerce business across revenue, orders, customers, and products.
 It uses a star-schema-style data model (Orders, Products, Users, Reviews) with DAX measures for KPIs, filterable by city, brand, category, order status, rating, and date.